-Ralph Yarl: Man accused of shooting black teen is in custody
+Ralph Yarl: Andrew Lester, accused of shooting black teen, is in custody

 He will remain at the Clay County Detention Center until his arraignment, or until he posts a bond, the sheriff's office told the BBC.

-Mr Yarl told authorities he had mistakenly approached at Mr Lester's home last Thursday night to pick up his younger twin brothers, driving to Northeast 115 Street instead of Northeast 115th Terrace, which is one block away.
+Mr Yarl told authorities he had mistakenly approached Mr Lester's home last Thursday night to pick up his younger twin brothers, driving to Northeast 115 Street instead of Northeast 115th Terrace, which is one block away.

 After Mr Yarl rang the doorbell, Mr Lester shot the teenager twice - once in the forehead and once in the arm.
-Mr Lester has not denied shooting Mr Yarl, telling authorities he believed he was protecting himself from a confrontation. p
+Mr Lester has not denied shooting Mr Yarl, telling authorities he believed he was protecting himself from a confrontation.

+Relatives of the teenager said he sought help from three nearby homes before someone helped him.

+On Tuesday, Mr Yarl's mother Cleo Nagbe told CBS News that her son had returned home surrounded by a team of medical professionals.
+He is expected to recover.